DRok17/Steam-Deck-BootVid-Builder/README.md

   <img width="10" height="10" src="https://user-images.githubusercontent.com/81541725/168428087-611fe26a-aeb0-4617-98d7-9a239ea716d8.png">
 </p>

-#### Simply follow these steps to apply WEBM BootVids:
+## Applying BootVids and Suspends
 1) Download the required WEBM video files
 2) Place them into the WEBM-Input folder
-3) Inside WEBM-Input folder, and run the Add-Video-2-Library.sh script (double-click)
+3) Inside WEBM-Input folder, and run either script (double-click):
+    - Add-Video-2-Library.sh
+    - Add-Suspend-2-Library.sh
-4) WEBM and an accompanied SH script will moved to the Vids folder in the previous directory
+4) WEBM and an accompanied SH script will moved to the either the Vids or Suspends folder in the previous directory
-5) Inside Vids folder, select the named folder that matches your file name and open it
+5) Inside Vids or Suspends folder, select the named folder that matches your file name and open it
-6) Run the z-prep-apply-boot.sh script (double-click)
+6) Run either script below (double-click):
+    - z-prep-apply-boot.sh
+    - z-prep-apply-suspend.sh
-7) Steam Deck will then reboot with the applied BootVid video
+7) Steam Deck will then log off with the applied BootVid and/or Suspend video

 <!-- Spacer -->
 <p align="center">